Hormones—we all have them, and more than likely, we will all reach a point in our lives where we have to deal with hormonal imbalance.

 Signs of Imbalance in Women & Men

-The most common causes of hormonal balance tend to produce the following symptoms in both men and women:
+The most common causes of hormonal balance tend to produce the symptoms in both men and women.

-The list of symptoms goes far beyond those listed above, which is why you must speak with your medical provider to see if your symptoms are indicative of hormonal imbalance.
+The list of symptoms goes far beyond those listed below, which is why you must speak with your medical provider to see if your symptoms are indicative of hormonal imbalance.

 Signs of Hormonal Imbalance in Women

 A few more specific symptoms often experienced by women include:

 - Irregular/heavy/painful periods